mrfresh382/PSQL-DB-Python-Script/README.md

 # Code checked with PEP8 'pycodestyle'

 # To run:
-# Use GitBash Shell
+# Use GitBash Shell and 'cd' to the vagrant directory
 # Open VM- 'vagrant up'
 # SSH into VM- 'vagrant ssh'
 # Once SSHed into VM enter 'cd /vagrant'
 # From this folder you can run the project5.py file
 # If the view 'view_2' is in the system, please delete now from database
-# Go into news database : 'psql news' -> 'drop view rawcount;'
+# To delete: Go into news database : 'psql news' -> 'drop view rawcount;'
 # Exit news database '\q'
-# Execute python file 'python project5.py'
+# Execute python file within VM 'python project5.py'
 #

 # Notes/Issues - I had to update Virtual Box and Windows Management Framework 5.1